 We all know protein is vital for weight loss as it increases satiety that prevents overeating.
 However, the black lentils are higher in carbohydrates than the red and green lentils, which are sometimes considered the number one enemy of weight loss, although lentils are rich in fiber and complex carbs (2).

 So, based on these examples, you may find it difficult to declare the best type of lentils for weight loss.
 Ultimately, much lies in your overall diet.
 For example, if you follow a high protein diet, black lentils may be the best option.
 However, if you follow a low-carb weight loss diet plan, then red or green lentils are the best pick.

 The Bottom Line

 Black lentils’ nutrition value varies depending on the servings.
-However, generally, they are high in carbs and have low protein content.
+However, generally, they are high in complex carbs and fiber and have high protein content.
 So, they are effective for weight loss when used in a high protein diet plan.
 Even so, be sure to talk to your doctor about making such dietary changes.